top of page

 "A Great Day for Freedom" was originally called "In Shades of Gray".
 It refers to the great hope after the fall of the "Berlin Wall" and the disappointment that followed.
 The band's fans interpreted the song as reflecting on the relationship between the three band members and Waters, and the fact that they were released from his dictatorship and got their creative freedom back, but David Gilmour denied it.
 The song combines the melancholy piano with a more optimistic melody and lyrics and features a fine Gilmour solo at the end, somewhat reminiscent of that of "On the Turning Away" from the previous album.

-"Wearing the Inside Out" was originally called "Evrika" and includes lead vocals from Rick Wright alongside David Gilmour, for the first time since "Time" from the album "The Dark Side Of The Moon".
+"Wearing the Inside Out" was originally called "Evrika" and includes lead vocals from Richard Wright alongside David Gilmour, for the first time since "Time" from the album "The Dark Side Of The Moon".
 It's the only song on the album where Gilmour was not given credit for writing.
-Rick Wright composed the song and Anthony Moore wrote the lyrics.
+Richard Wright composed the song and Anthony Moore wrote the lyrics.
 It's an exciting song about Wright's drug addiction, the crash and loneliness that followed, and the deep depression he experienced after his divorce from his wife and him being fired from the band by Waters.

 We do not know why, but the guitar in the intro of "Take It Back" reminds us more of "U2" than "Pink Floyd".
 It's a song Gilmour co-wrote with his future wife, Bob Ezrin, and Nick Laird-Clowes from "Dream Academy".
 Gilmour uses the E-bow here to create the floating and special sound of the guitar, which is also probably the reason it reminds us of The Edge and "U2".

 From there we move on to "Coming Back to Life", the only song on the album written solely by David Gilmour.
 Gilmore claimed he wrote it about his then-girlfriend and writer of most of the lyrics on this album - Polly Samson.
-The song opens with David Gilmour's bluesy and wonderful guitar sentences against the backdrop of Rick Wright's Hammond, which may have inspired the opening of Freddie on the Morning" - "Ha-Chaverim shel Natasha's" song, which came out six months later.
+The song opens with David Gilmour's bluesy and wonderful guitar sentences against the backdrop of Richard Wright's Hammond, which may have inspired the opening of Freddie on the Morning" - "Ha-Chaverim shel Natasha's" song, which came out six months later.
 The song develops until its more rhythmic ending and another "electrifying" solo by Gilmour.

 "Keep Talking" is one of the most beautiful songs on the album.
 It includes quotes from

 Stephen Hawking's "robotic" voice, was taken from a TV commercial.
 This piece was sampled again as part of the song "Talkin' Hawkin" which was released on the band's last album - "The Endless River".
 The lyrics speak of the evolution of ancient man, up to the fundamental change, the moment he began to speak.
 To illustrate how essential speech was in human development this song includes "speech" in four languages.
 One, the Stephen Hawking's sampled voice, the second, David Gilmour's voice, the third, the women's backing vocals, and the fourth, Gilmour's guitar voice through the "talk box" effect that Gilmour has not used since the "Animals" album.
-Just listen to Rick Wright's solo throughout the song and how beautifully he recalls his tender days from the mid-1970s.
+Just listen to Richard Wright's solo throughout the song and how beautifully he recalls his tender days from the mid-1970s.
 The song reached number one on the Billboard magazine's chart and stayed there for six consecutive weeks.

 We're nearing the end of the album with the folk-acoustic "Lost for Words"ת whose lyrics are a sarcastic look of Polly Samson at the relationship between Waters and Gilmour.
 The song opens with the low, deep organ sound interrupted by the sound of a slamming door and continues with Nick Mason's pulsating bass drum reminiscent of the "Dark Side Of The Moon".
 Gilmour's folk guitar playing starting at 0:45 reminds us of another giant guitarist - Mark Knopfler.
 It is interesting to note that Gilmour plays on the bass guitar as well.